api3dao/old-api3-docs/docs/airnode/v0.3/grp-providers/tutorial/quick-deploy-aws/README.md

   "values": ["3550000"]
 }
 ```

+Note the JSON response `values` is the API3 price multiplied by `1e6`, which
+results from setting the `_times` reserved parameter to `1000000` in
+`config.json`.
+This manipulation is necessary in order to correctly handle
+floating point numbers.

 - `encodedValue`: This is the only field that gets sent to a requester (smart
   contract) on-chain.
 It is the encoded bytes of the `values` field.
 A requester